-"Number of Shares of Common Stock Owned Prior to Offering" includes (i) 250,000 shares of common stock issued to the shareholder in January 2015 (we have not verified that this shareholder still holds these shares) and (ii) this shareholder's "Shares of Common Stock to be Sold Pursuant to this Prospectus".
+"Number of Shares of Common Stock Owned Prior to Offering" includes (i) 250,000 shares of common stock issued to the shareholder in January 2015 (we have not verified that this shareholder still holds these shares), (ii) this shareholder's "Shares of Common Stock to be Sold Pursuant to this Prospectus" and (iii) 500,000 shares issuable upon the exercise of certain Series B and Series C Warrants.
 This amount does not (i) give effect to limitations on ownership set out in any of the warrants that may be exercised into such shares or (ii) include any shares that may be beneficially owned by an affiliate.